nep-pack/NonlinearEigenproblems.jl/docs/src/deflation.md

 \begin{bmatrix}0&A_mx\\0 & 0\end{bmatrix}\frac{f_m(λ)}{s-λ}+
 \begin{bmatrix}0&0\\x^T & 0\end{bmatrix}
 ```
-Clearly, the deflated NEP will have more SPMF-terms than the original `NEP`.
+Clearly, the deflated NEP has more SPMF-terms than the original `NEP`.
 When the parameter `mode=:SPMF` is set, the deflation method will explicitly construct an [`SPMF_NEP`](@ref).
-This is not recommended if you have many SPMF-terms in the original problem.
+This is not recommended if you have many SPMF-terms in the original problem, but can be efficient when you
+only have a few terms.
 (Some additional exploitation is however implemented, since we can use
 the fact that the introduced terms are of low rank, and
 therefore naturally represented as a `LowRankFactorizedNEP`.)